johanneswseitz/jarvis-cd/README.md

 - [ ] secure secret storage
 - [ ] deploy support
+- [ ] a shim like gradlew you can commit in Git instead of the binary
 - [ ] more configuration options
 - [ ] limit parallel builds
 - [ ] create a decent CLI